Petitioning Process to Establish a Chapter of Beta Alpha Psi

 - Gives special recognition to “charter members.”
 Students who are listed in the original petition and all students who were subsequently initiated into the petitioning chapter prior to installation are eligible to become "charter members."
-Members who subsequently became inactive, had their membership terminated, or changed to a major other than accounting, finance, or information systems are not eligible for charter members status.
+Members who subsequently became inactive, had their membership terminated, or changed to a major other than accounting, finance, business analytics or digital technology are not eligible for charter members status.
 Charter members previously initiated should be encouraged, but are not required, to attend the installation ceremony.

 - Emphasizes the values of membership.

 - Energizes those in attendance to support and carry on the ideals of the organization.

 - The petitioning chapter organizes and funds the installation ceremony.
 The following components are typically major elements of the overall ceremony:

 - Invitees: The business school dean, appropriate faculty, recognized-candidates (including alumni), current candidates to be initiated, family and friends (depending on space and cost) should be invited.
 To the extent possible and practicable, attempts should be made to maximize attendance.

 - Facilities: The solemn nature of the ceremony is enhanced by the surroundings in which the ceremony is held.
 The room/area chosen should have some amount of elegance, allow for spacious and adequate seating, an amplified podium, stage or front area in which members may enter and exit as they receive their membership certificates, and an area (or adjacent area) in which to informally mingle before and after the ceremony.